cotobadesign/cotoba-agent-oss-docs/source/rst/node/Custom-Template-Nodes.rst

 Custom template element
 ============================

-| The parser supports the complete set of system-defined AIML tags contained in template_nodes.conf.
+| The parser supports all AIML tags defined in the system, including template_nodes.conf.
-| You can modify this file to change the implementation of the element or add your own elements.
+| template_nodes.conf also allows you to change the implementation of an element or add your own.
 | ``Changing the implementation of an element may cause the parser to stop working or have a significant effect on performance or the behavior of other elements, so use it only after understanding the overall behavior.``